citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 ### Before you can go live

-Before your store can go live, you must to complete the following steps:
+Before your store can go live, you must complete the following steps:

 1. Provide a store description.
 2. Confirm customer support contact.